coder-Fm/DataStructures_Algorithms/Sorting/README.md

 ```
 -----------------------------

-### Quicksort
+### QuickSort

-QuickSort algorithm uses recursion to effiently sort a list.
+The QuickSort algorithm uses recursion to efficiently sort a list.
 It can be used to sort lists stored in arrays or linear linked lsts.
 It sorts a list by dividing it into two sulists.
 Between the sublists is a selected value known as the pivot.

 pseudocode :
 ```